panga-invocation-pod/panga-concepts/participating_in_panga/workshop_slides.md

 ---
 ## Avenues for participation

+# Decision-making Participation
+Contributing to stewarding future iterations of Panga

+# Vision-enacting Participation
 Using & adapting Panga tools when experimenting with collectivising basic needs

-Participating in stewarding future iterations of Panga
+# Vision-nourishing Participation
 Recharging at a cosy hopeunk 'Campfire' <!-- see next slide-->

 <!--
-One of our goals with Panga is to curate, develop, and maintain a set of technical and conceptual tools that reduce the barriers to forming multiple overlapping experiments in collective practices.
+To explain the current avenues for participating in the Panga I'll focus on examples related to our goal of curating, developing, and maintaining a set of technical and conceptual tools that reduce the barriers to forming multiple overlapping experiments in collective practices.

+In relation to this goal, participation could involve the high-capacity involvement of contributing to the decision-making process of stewarding future iterations of Panga, such as helping to decide which tools to prioritise.

-We hope those small groups experimenting with collectivising basic needs that choose to use these tools will adapt them for their localised contexts and, in doing so, contribute to improving and expanding this set of resources.
+* We also want to encourage participation that helps to enact the vision of there being multiple experiments in collectivising basic needs in our local areas.
+For example, we invite people experimenting with collective practices to use and adapt the resources that we curate, develop, and maintatian as part of the Panga project - without needing to participate in the development or maintance of Panga resources.
+In doing so, these participants may also choose to contribute to improving and expanding this set of resources.

-We also invite more direct participation in curating and maintating these resources for those interested in helping us steward future iterations of Panga.

-At the other end of the participation scale we're also we are invoking a metaphorical Campfire to gather around and immerse in hopepunk conversations about potential better futures - see next slide.
+* At the same time, we often find that the dire state of the status quo world is so overwhelming that it can reduce our capacity to engage with anything beyond surviving from day to day.
+We know many others feel similarly, and so also want to allow space to nurture even the most minimal form of participation, such as via intermittent engagement in 'campfire' conversations.

 -->